Merging lane fatality: Driver who failed to yield found guilty

 "Everyone was drawn to him and everybody was engaged by him.
 He would go out of his way to make you feel like you were his friend even after just one encounter," she said.

-During the judge-alone trial, Judge Mike Mika heard how David and Brunt were driving side by side at 103 km/ph for 400 metres in what one witness described as looking like an act of road rage or two vehicles racing.
+During the judge-alone trial, Judge Mike Mika heard how David and Brunt were driving side by side at 103kmh for 400 metres in what one witness described as looking like an act of road rage or two vehicles racing.

 Brunt's vehicle eventually clipped David's - sending him spinning into the oncoming lane and colliding with motorists Caron and Mark Lancaster.